swcarpentry/r-novice-gapminder/episodes/14-tidyr.md

 ~~~
 {: .output}

-> ## Challenge 1 {.challenge}
+> ## Challenge 1
 >
 > Is gapminder a purely long, purely wide, or some intermediate format?
 >
+>
+> > ## Solution to Challenge 1
+> >
+> > The original gapminder data.frame is in an intermediate format.
+It is not
+> > purely long since it had multiple observation variables
+> > (`pop`,`lifeExp`,`gdpPercap`).
+> {: .solution}
+{: .challenge}

-Sometimes, as with the gapminder dataset, we have multiple types of observed data.
+Sometimes, as with the gapminder dataset, we have multiple types of observed
+data.
 It is somewhere in between the purely 'long' and 'wide' data formats.
+We
-We have 3 "ID variables" (`continent`, `country`, `year`) and 3 "Observation variables" (`pop`,`lifeExp`,`gdpPercap`).
-I usually prefer my data in this intermediate format in most cases despite not having ALL observations in 1 column given that all 3 observation variables have different units.
-There are few operations that would need us to stretch out this dataframe any longer (i.e. 4 ID variables and 1 Observation variable).
+have 3 "ID variables" (`continent`, `country`, `year`) and 3 "Observation
+variables" (`pop`,`lifeExp`,`gdpPercap`).
+I usually prefer my data in this
+intermediate format in most cases despite not having ALL observations in 1
+column given that all 3 observation variables have different units.
+There are
+few operations that would need us to stretch out this dataframe any longer

-While using many of the functions in R, which are often vector based, you usually do not want to do mathematical operations on values with different units.
-For example, using the purely long format, a single mean for all of the values of population, life expectancy, and GDP would not be meaningful since it would return the mean of values with 3 incompatible units.
-The solution is that we first manipulate the data either by grouping (see the lesson on `dplyr`), or we change the structure of the dataframe.
+(i.e. 4 ID variables and 1 Observation variable).

+While using many of the functions in R, which are often vector based, you
+usually do not want to do mathematical operations on values with different
+units.
+For example, using the purely long format, a single mean for all of the
+values of population, life expectancy, and GDP would not be meaningful since it
+would return the mean of values with 3 incompatible units.
+The solution is that
+we first manipulate the data either by grouping (see the lesson on `dplyr`), or
-**Note:** Some plotting functions in R actually work better in the wide format data.
+we change the structure of the dataframe.  **Note:** Some plotting functions in
+R actually work better in the wide format data.

 ## From wide to long format with gather()

-Until now, we've been using the nicely formatted original gapminder dataset, but 'real' data (i.e. our own research data) will never be so well organized.
-Here let's start with the wide format version of the gapminder dataset.
+Until now, we've been using the nicely formatted original gapminder dataset, but
+'real' data (i.e. our own research data) will never be so well organized.
+Here
+let's start with the wide format version of the gapminder dataset.

 We'll load the data file and look at it.
-Note: we don't want our continent and country columns to be factors, so we use the stringsAsFactors argument for `read.csv()` to disable that.
+Note: we don't want our continent and
+country columns to be factors, so we use the stringsAsFactors argument for
+`read.csv()` to disable that.

 ~~~
 gap_wide <- read.csv("data/gapminder_wide.csv", stringsAsFactors = FALSE)